n0-computer/iroh-blobs/examples/multiprovider/README.md

 respond at all are handled properly, peers that are slow or become slow over time are not properly punished.
 Also, there is not yet a mechanism to limit the number of peers to download from.

+In addition, the current blob store does not have the ability to watch a bitfield of available chunks for a blob.
+The current multiprovider downloader just fakes this by assuming that all remote stores have the full file.